SonicProYT2/HTMLPad/what-do-these-files-do.md

 ## .ico

 Basically, just an icon.
-You can exclude it, if you plan to use our manifest.
+You can exclude it, if you plan to use our .res file.

 ## .lpi, lpr, lps